SALT-NIRWALS/nirwals/docs/source/usage_reduce.rst

   group.
 This is mostly to limit RAM usage.
 Default is no limit.

 - ``--nonlinearity=file.fits`` Apply non-linearity corrections to the reference-pixel/first-read subtracted dataset.
-The reference file should be a file generated via the rssnir_fit_nonlinearity tool to contain the pixel-level corrections in the correct format
+The reference file should be a file generated via the ``nirwals_fit_nonlinearity`` (see usage_fit_nonlinearity_) to contain the pixel-level corrections in the correct format

 - ``--output=_suffix_`` When generating the output filename, the specified suffix is inserted into the input filename.
 Example: for input file rss_test.fits the